metabase/metabase/docs/permissions/data-sandbox-examples.md

 The examples below use the Sample database included with Metabase.
 Here's the basic setup:

 1. **Block permissions for the All users group**: Hit cmd/ctrl + k to bring up the command palette and search for "Permissions".
 In the **Permissions** > **Data** tab.
 Click on the **All users** group.
 For the Sample database, set the All User's [View data](./data.md#view-data-permissions) permission to "Blocked".

 2. **Create a group called Customers**.
 Hit cm/crtl + k and search for the People settings.
 [Create a group called "Customers".

 3. **Create a user account for Cloyd Beer**.
-We'll [create a user account](#1-create-a-user-account) for a random person from the People table in our Sample Database.
-We'll go with `Cloyd Beer`.
+We'll [create a user account](../people-and-groups/managing.md#creating-an-account) for a random person from the People table in our Sample Database.
+Let's go with `Cloyd Beer` from the Sample database's `People` table.

 4. **Add a user attribute to the account**: We'll add a user attribute to Cloyd's account.
-Since we want to be able to filter the data by user ID, we'll grab Cloyd's ID from the Sample database's `People` table and add the ID as a user attribute: `user_id: 2499` (`2499` is Mr. Beer's ID in the Sample database).
+Since we want to be able to filter the data by user ID, we'll grab Cloyd's ID from the Sample database's `People` table and add the ID as a [user attribute](../people-and-groups/managing.md#adding-a-user-attribute): `user_id: 2499` (`2499` is Mr. Beer's ID in the Sample database).

+![User details](images/edit-user-details.png)

 5. **Add Mr. Beer to the Customers group**: See [adding people to groups](../people-and-groups/managing.md#adding-people-to-groups).

 6. **Create a collection that is only viewable by Admins.**.
 Call it "Admin collection".
-We'll use this to store SQL questions that we use to sandbox tables in examples 2 and 3.
+We'll use this collection to store SQL questions that we use to sandbox tables in examples 2 and 3.
 See [Collection permissions](./collections.md).

-![User details](images/edit-user-details.png)

 ## Basic sandbox setup - filtering rows based on user attributes